pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 From this perspective, even a partial contribution from a system (computer) for a procedure that was done earlier by humans, is also called automation.

-It’s just automation at a different scale, as explained in the later part of this article.
+It’s just automation at a different scale, as explained in the latter part of this article.

 **Anatomy of a procedure**